Program and Course Search

 • Mature students must meet the English 12 requirement.

-• Students who lack the admission requirements may still gain admission to the program by taking a combination of Academic Upgrading and university courses during the first year.
-This mode of entry may extend the length of their program.
+• If you are a student who lacks the admission requirements, you may still gain entry to the program by taking a combination of Academic Upgrading and university courses in your first year.
+This may extend the length of your program.

 Graduation and Promotion